German Americans: Colonial era

-The first English settlers arrived at Jamestown, Virginia in 1607, and were accompanied by the first German American, Dr. Johannes Fleischer.
+The first English settlers arrived at Jamestown, Virginia in 1607, and were accompanied by the first German to settle in North America, physician and botanist Johannes (John) Fleischer.
 He was followed in 1608 by five glassmakers and three carpenters or house builders.
 The first permanent German settlement in what became the United States was Germantown, Pennsylvania, founded near Philadelphia on October 6, 1683.

 Large numbers of Germans migrated from the 1680s to 1760s, with Pennsylvania the favored destination.
 They migrated to America for a variety of reasons.
 Push factors involved worsening opportunities for farm ownership in central Europe, persecution of some religious groups, and military conscription; pull factors were better economic conditions, especially the opportunity to own land, and religious freedom.
 Often immigrants paid for their passage by selling their labor for a period of years as indentured servants.

 Large sections of Pennsylvania, Upstate New York, and the Shenandoah Valley of Virginia attracted Germans.
 Most were Lutheran or German Reformed; many belonged to small religious sects such as the Moravians and Mennonites.
-German Catholics did not arrive in number until after the War of 1812.
+German Catholics did not arrive in great number until after the War of 1812.